-Per Graduate School policy, the maximum time to graduation for the MSPH is 6 years.
-Given the credit requirements, 5 semesters is the expected time to graduation for a fulltime student and 4 years for a part-time student.
-The program can be completed in two academic years (counting the intervening summer).
+Per Graduate School policy, the maximum time to graduation for the MSPH is 6 years and 8 years for the PhD.
+Given the credit requirements, 5 semesters is the expected time to MSPH graduation for a full-time student and 4 years for a part-time student, and 4 years and 7 years, respectively for a PhD student.
+The MSPH program can be completed in two academic years (counting the intervening summer).